blockwatch-cc/tezos-api/content/explorer.md

     "storage_paid": 0,
     "volume": 0,
     "fee": 0,
-    "reward": 2,
+    "reward": 1.25,
-    "deposit": 55,
+    "deposit": 64,
     "burned": 0,
     "is_internal": false,
     "has_data": true,
     "days_destroyed": 0,
-    "data": "64",
+    "data": "8192",
-    "sender": "tz1abTjX2tjtMdaq5VCzkDtBnMSCFPW2oRPa",
+    "sender": "tz1LBEKXaxQbd5Gtzbc1ATCwc3pppu81aWGc",
-    "branch_id": 228352,
+    "branch_id": 1342860,
-    "branch_height": 228351,
+    "branch_height": 1342859,
     "branch_depth": 1,
-    "branch": "BLDpbGZpTefKV1eripBKuyVdDjHofXpyZE2amkHxt7dc6JPtMwJ",
+    "branch": "BKsbXn1onZrqqeonG8PLaFVeuqjw2k3evdVjx5XtP8ippw3Hmyo",
     "is_implicit": false,
     "entrypoint_id": 0,
     "is_orphan": false,
-    "is_batch": false
+    "is_batch": false,
+    "is_sapling": false,
+    "metadata": {
+      "tz1LBEKXaxQbd5Gtzbc1ATCwc3pppu81aWGc": {
+        "name": "Tez-Baking",
+        "category": "validator",
+        "status": "public",
+        "country": "SE",
+        "city": "ARN",
+        "twitter": "TezBakingCom",
+        "logo": true,
+        "fee": 0.15,
+        "payout_delay": true
+      }
+    }
   },
   // ...
   ]
 }
 ```

 Returns a list of operations in the corresponding block.
 Use `limit`, `offset` and/or `cursor` (all integers) to page through operation lists.
 Operations are sorted by row_id in ascending order.
 Cursor is the last row_id in sort order you have seen.
 Use `order` to switch between `asc` or `desc` order.
 Allows filtering operations by `type` using [query filters](#query-filters).
+Use `meta` (boolean) to embed optional account metadata for all related accounts like senders, receivers, delegates.

 The result contains information about all events that happen on-chain.
 Some of these events are signed operations with a proper operation hash, others are implicit events that have no corresponding representation, but are still required to correctly reconcile account balances and on-chain state/relationships.
 Important examples for implicit events are `bake` and `unfreeze` which change balances of bakers on their sub-accounts.